zdravkov/kendo-docs/api/javascript/ui/combobox.md

 #### Returns

-`String` The text of the combobox.
+`String` The text of the ComboBox.

 #### Example - set text of the widget